Save Big on a New Furnace

 Monday, October 12th, 2015

 October means that—aside from planning your Halloween costume or your children’s Halloween costumes—you need to plan your heating needs for the approaching winter.
 Last week, we brought you a reminder about calling for a regular maintenance tune-up for your heating system.
 This week we’ll look at a bigger solution to future heating trouble: replacing an old gas furnace for a new unit.
+In Shreveport, which is in IECC Climate Zone 2A, natural gas remains a common and cost-effective furnace fuel, and a high AFUE rating is recommended for gas furnaces in North Louisiana because of local HVAC design considerations.
 Furnaces are the most common type of heating system in the United States, making them a key focus for winter preparation.
+The best time to replace HVAC systems is during the shoulder seasons, when scheduling is often easier.

 The time will come when a unit no longer functions efficiently or effectively enough to make it economical to keep it around.
 Mechanical problems, such as a malfunctioning thermostat, gas leaks, or a strong fuel smell, can be warning signs that a furnace is becoming a malfunctioning furnace and may require replacement.
 It is not normal when your furnace runs too hot, indicating a possible faulty thermostat or dirty air filter.